 When we walked into the house, Rob was in the kitchen, so we said hello and asked what was new.
 He got a funny smile on his face and suggested we take a look at the stairs.
 We turned around and both said, "Wow!"

 Ian had also installed the green slate by the back door.
 We did this because Josh bikes to work and we discovered the hard way that his bike shoes leave little dents in the hardwood floors.
 This way, he can come in the back door and take his shoes off once he gets inside without damaging the floors.
-Rob had installed all the drawer pulls in the kitchen.
-The screws they came with were too short, so he had to get some longer ones.
-Apparently, that is a common problem with cabinet hardware.

 The painters had done the front bedroom with the new Yellow Squash color, which still looks a bit peachy, but not nearly as bad as the Cinnamon & Spice (see above).
 There must be something about the light in here that gives everything a peachy cast.